 Uses of Name Box in Excel

-I will take you through some tips and tricks that this Excel Name Box can implement.
+I will take you through some tips and tricks for using the Excel Name Box.

 Quickly go to the specific cell

-If you want to go to a specific cell, then you can type the address of that cell in this Name Box.
-For example, if you want to go to D10, then type D10 into the Name Box, and that particular cell gets active.
+If you want to go to a specific cell, type its address in the Name Box.
+For example, if you want to go to cell D10, type D10 in the Name Box, and that cell becomes active.

 Select and Move to a specific range of cells